 A scientist has identified a structure called the neural crest in all humans, which forms as an embryo develops.
 One part of this group of cells in the neural crest evolves into the central nervous system and the other part becomes the enteric nervous system.
 The enteric nervous system is also influenced by neurotransmitters and hormones and our central nervous system can also affect stomach muscle movements and mucosal functions as well as blood vessels.
 It is now well accepted that one of the most important jobs of the bacteria in our digestive system is to improve and regulate our immune systems.

 Acid-loving milk-bacterium Lactobacillus acidophilus, which is a species in the genus Lactobacillus, are the activators of this robotic tongue.
 L. acidophilus, a species that is involved in fermenting sugars into lactic acid grows readily at a low pH and at room temperature.
-Lactobacillus acidophilus occurs naturally in human and other animal gastrointestinal tracts in addition to vaginas and mouths.
+Lactobacillus acidophilus occurs naturally in humans and other animal gastrointestinal tracts in addition to vaginas and mouths.
 Many strains of L. acidophilus are considered to have probiotic characteristics and some of these are used commercially in the production of yogurt along with other varieties, such as s. salivarius, Lactobacillus delbrueckii, and L. Bulgaricus.

 Another element of this installation will be two smaller robotic tongues that will dip into and out of chocolate and cheese pools, located in large glass containers.
 Large dopamine molecules constructed in steel hold up the containers.